Analyzing customer distribution using Pega Value Finder

 - Click Create new to create a new value finder simulation.

 - In the Create simulation dialog box, configure the following information:

-- In the Group list, select Credit cards.
+- Click the Scope field, select Grow / Credit cards.

 - In the Audience field, enter or select SampledCustomers_Inbound.